Winners Cooperative Credit Union commends outgoing CEO for excellent leadership | Ghana News Agency

 By Agbaxode Emmanuel

 Akatsi (VR), Aug.
-16, GNA- The Board of Directors of Winners Cooperative Credit Union Limited, in the Volta and beyond, has commended Mr Gershon K. Dorvlo, Chief Executive Officer of the Credit Union, for his commitment and hard work.
+18, GNA – The Board of Directors of Winners Cooperative Credit Union Limited has commended Mr Gershon K. Dorvlo, Chief Executive Officer of the Credit Union, for his commitment and hard work.

-Mr Darrah recounted how Mr Dorvlo brought positive innovations and growth to the credit union since its existence for the past ten years.
+Mr Darrah recounted how Mr Dorvlo brought positive innovations and growth to the credit union since its existence for the past 10 years.

-Mr Darrah also stated that the vision and expectations of the credit union such as transforming lives financially would forever remain a key focal point in all their deliberations.
+Mr Darrah further stated that the vision and expectations of the credit union such as transforming lives financially would forever remain a key focal point in all their deliberations.

-Mr Ignatus Agamah, the Volta Regional Manager of Credit Unions Association (CUA), in a message, said the significant works done for the Credit Union by Mr Dorvlo would continue to follow him in her entire life.
+Mr Ignatus Agamah, the Volta Regional Manager of Credit Unions Association, in a message, said the significant works done for the Credit Union by Mr Dorvlo would be a learning curve for all.

 “You have rewritten the history of the credit union in the Volta Chapter and Ghana as a whole.
 In such a history in Volta, your names and good works shall significantly feature in the history.”

-Mr Agama also indicated the tenure of Mr Dorvlo saw many of their colleague managers on their toes.
+Mr Agama further indicated the tenure of Mr Dorvlo saw many of their colleagues’ managers on their toes.

 “You remain the reference point of credit union growth in the chapter,” he added.